Zenith-Team/Tsuru/README.md

 * Wind Generator

 ## Patches:
 Miscellaneous hacks/patches are listed here.
-Most of the game-changing patches are toggleable in the config file located in /include/
+Most of the game-changing patches are toggleable in the savefile by hex editing or disabling them in project.yaml
 * Add archive links for some unused actors to allow adding models *
 * Cheat menu to activate cheats and debug settings
+* Custom cutscene player
-* Custom save data manager
+* Custom save data manager API with an example
 * Customizable snow particle colors
 * Customizable world map scripts *
 * Debug collision viewer for levels and world map